EnviDat/websnap/README.md

                         <backup_s3_count> times, remove object with the oldest last
                         modified timestamp.
   - If omitted then objects are not copied or removed.
+  - If enabled then backup objects are copied and assigned the original object's name with the last modified timestamp appended.

 - **early_exit** - Enable early program termination after error occurs.
   - If omitted logs URL processing errors but continues program execution.